vtomlin1/Portfolio/README.md

 | CURTIS IRBY | Canada | Richmond Hill | 432 Garden Grove Str | 02/14/2006 | CURTIS.IRBY@sakilacu | 0.00 |
 | TROY QUIGLEY | Canada | Vancouver | 983 Santa Fé Way | 02/14/2006 | TROY.QUIGLEY@sakilac | 0.00 |

+We can view all of the active customers from Canada, their address, email, and current balance.

 ```sql
 /*Check the current balance of the customer*/
 SELECT